Best Motorcycle Airbag Vests: Reliable Gear for Impact Protection

 These top motorcycle airbag vests will protect you during an impact

-If you want extra protection while you're riding your bike, you may want to consider purchasing a motorcycle airbag vest.
+If you want extra protection while you're riding your motorcycle, you may want to consider purchasing a motorcycle airbag vest.
 This type of gear features airbags to protect your body during an impact.
 While these vests are considerably more expensive than traditional vests, they are worth it because of their safety benefits.
-Check out the top three motorcycle airbag vests on the market.
+Check out the top motorcycle airbag vests on the market.

 This super lightweight vest deploys the airbag in 0.25 seconds, which is faster than your eye blinks.
 It can be used on motorcycles as well as for English horse riding.